ajsouza/PHP-Classes-for-OAS-API/README.md

 #PHP Library for Open AdStream
-**In BETA currently, not yet a stable release, we may still change object structures, properties and methods.** This is an attempt to create a full PHP library for 247Media's Open AdStream.
+**In BETA currently, not yet a stable release, we may still tweak object structures, properties and methods.** This is an attempt to create a full PHP library for 247Media's Open AdStream.
 The idea is to simplify development cycle by allow PHP developers to focus less on parsing XML and more on getting stuff done.
-Additional info forthcoming on my [blog](http://openadstream.blogspot.com/)
+Additional information resources:
+* [Wiki](https://github.com/ajsouza/PHP-Classes-for-OAS-API/wiki) : OAS PHP Library Documentation.
+* [Blog](http://openadstream.blogspot.com/) : Technical blog, cool stuff you can develop.

 Entities
 ========